 Literal translation is “beyond the Tiber.”
 This area was the medieval home of the city’s working class and much ignored until the last thirty years where it is now the district young Romans dream to move into but many can’t afford.
 A colorful neighborhood with a Bohemian flavor, it abounds with pizzerias, gelato shops, cafés and pastry shops, this area has become the “Soho” of Rome.

 Pros: A fun neighborhood, less expensive apartments and hotels, lots of medieval and ancient Rome buildings and streets.
 Inexpensive pizzerias and cafés abound.

-Cons: A little further walk to the historic center of Rome, can be loud in the evenings especially on weekends,more pickpockets happen in this area then the historic center.
+Cons: A little further walk to the historic center of Rome, can be loud in the evenings especially on weekends, more pickpockets happen in this area than in the historic center.

 The Vatican area is above Trastevere, and is perfect location for those that are concentrating on Vatican events.
 A 10-minute taxi ride will take you to the historic center of Rome.

 Pros: Close to the Vatican City, Castello Sant’Angelo